-- (f) If a TSP and QSE share a centralized PBX, separate OPX circuits will be terminated for each participant. - Each Market Participant is required to extend the ERCOT OPX and Hotline voice circuits into its system operations desk that is staffed continuously.
+- (f) If a TSP and QSE share a centralized PBX, separate OPX circuits will be terminated for each participant. - Each Market Participant is required to extend the ERCOT OPX and Hotline voice circuits into its 24x7 operations desk.
 ERCOT will deliver the OPX and Hotline to a channel bank provided by the Market Participant.
-The OPX and Hotline voice circuits are transported on separate Digital Signal Level 0 (DS0) channels.
-In the event a Market Participant represents other Entities through an agency agreement approved by ERCOT, each Entity represented must have dedicated OPX circuits.
+The OPX and Hotline voice circuits are transported on separate DS0 channels.
+In the event a Market Participant designated to represent other Entities through an agency agreement approved by ERCOT, each Entity represented must have dedicated OPX circuits.
 In these cases, a single Hotline button will be used for the Market Participant and all of the represented Entities.
-It is the Market Participant's responsibility to deliver the Hotline and the OPX to the Market Participant's system operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by PBX features such as automatic transfer or roll to voice mail.
+It is the Market Participant's responsibility to deliver the Hotline and the OPX to the Market Participant's 24x7 operations desk in a manner that reasonably assures continuous communication with ERCOT and is not affected by PBX features such as automatic transfer or roll to voice mail.
 Also, a touchtone keypad is required for the Hotline to be able to provide an acknowledged receipt.
-The demarcation point for all voice circuits is the Market Participant's channel bank. - (h) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the ERCOT Protocols.
+The demarcation point for all voice circuits is the Market Participant's channel bank. - (h) Each TSP and QSE must provide internal facilities and communications to collect and furnish data and voice signals to the ERCOT WAN as required by the Protocols.
 For TSPs these include, but may not be limited to, voice communications, ICCP, and Supervisory Control and Data Acquisition (SCADA) for substations and other Transmission Facilities.
 For QSEs these include, but may not be limited to, voice communications, ICCP, and SCADA for Resources. - (i) ERCOT WAN participants shall provide adequate physical facilities to support the ERCOT WAN communications equipment.
-The physical facilities and communications equipment requirements include: - (i) Provide an analog business phone line or PBX analog extension for troubleshooting and maintenance of equipment; - (ii) Provide a height of 24" of rack space in a 19" wide rack; - (iii) Provide two separate UPS single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (iv) Provide building wiring from circuit termination to equipment rack; - (v) Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility; - (vi) Within one-hour notice, provide emergency access to the facility to ERCOT employees or contractors; - (vii) Provide onsite personnel to escort ERCOT employees or contractors;
+The physical facilities and communications equipment requirements include the following: - (i) Provide an analog business phone line or PBX analog extension for troubleshooting and maintenance of equipment; - (ii) Provide a height of 24" of rack space in a 19" wide rack; - (iii) Provide two separate uninterruptible power supply single-phase 115 VAC 20 amp circuits, each with four receptacles in the 19" rack listed above; - (iv) Provide building wiring from circuit termination to equipment rack; - (v) Within 24-hours notice, provide ERCOT employees or contractors access to the communication facility; - (vi) Within one-hour notice, provide emergency access to the facility to ERCOT employees or contractors; - (vii) Provide onsite personnel to escort ERCOT employees or contractors; - (viii) Provide a firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT LAN;

-- (viii) Provide a firewall or router, located at the Market Participant site, for the network address translation of internal Market Participant addresses to external addresses on the ERCOT LAN; - (ix) Provide connectivity from Market Participant firewall or router to ERCOT LAN located at Market Participant site.
+- (ix) Provide connectivity from Market Participant firewall or router to ERCOT LAN located at Market Participant site.
 Market Participants are responsible for their own security through this connection; - (x) Provide a channel bank with at least one T1 interface and four Foreign Exchange Station (FXS) ports.
 Connect FXS (e.g. PBX, key system) to the appropriate equipment.
 On the digital T1 stream, levels for voice are zero dpm for transmit and receive; - (xi) Dual cable entrances to Market Participant, connecting to different Telco Central Offices is highly recommended; and - (xii) Provide ERCOT with internal IP addressing scheme as needed for network design.
-This will be kept confidential.
+This will be kept confidential. - (j) QSEs and TSPs shall supply, implement, and maintain all data and voice communication facilities required to fulfill the obligations set forth in these Operating Guides.